 Northwest Indiana is in the midst of a craft beer renaissance.
 The region has 17 craft breweries and microbreweries producing a wide range of fine stouts and ales.
 Brewers in Northwest Indiana have embraced the terroir of Lake Michigan water and white wheat grain.
 But beer lovers expecting only Pils and Hefeweizen can take heart that the region produces a slew of explosive hop-heavy, West Coast-style IPAs and other ingenious brews.

-Two notable breweries on the South Shore are the Crown Brewery in Crown Point and Figure Eight Brewing in Valparaiso.
+Two notable breweries on the South Shore are the Crown Brewery in Crown Point and Four Fathers Brewing in Valparaiso.
 Any visitor to Northwest Indiana could easily spend a weekend on the South Shore Brewery Trail.
+Check out the Crown Point Brewery / Carriage Court Pizza, 211 S East St., Crown Point, IN 46307.

 Fair Oaks Farms Adventure Center